THE PARABLE OF THE UNFORGIVING SERVANT

 4 You have not yet resisted to bloodshed, striving against sin.

 Prayer: My Dear Heavenly Father, thank You for forgiving me all my sins at the expense of Your Son, Christ Jesus.
-Help me Lord Jesus to demonstrate towards those who sin against me the same love, forgiveness, mercy and compassion that You have demonstrated towards me, in Jesus’ name.
+Help me, Lord Jesus, to demonstrate towards those who sin against me the same love, forgiveness, mercy, and compassion that You have shown towards me, in Jesus’ name.
 Amen.